<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=339582518148548&amp;ev=PageView&amp;noscript=1">

 Museum

-Two years later, with a 1506cc engine, American driver Phil Hill recorded 254.9 mph.
+Two years later, with the engine slightly enlarged to 1506cc, the American driver Phil Hill recorded a speed of 254.9 mph.
+This was despite him being almost suffocated by fuel fumes which had been sucked into the confined cockpit.
 This run by EX181 was the last successful MG speed record attempt and has not yet been beaten in terms of speed for the amount of power produced.

 Adopt this car for £100